QingYang6/FeaturedWorks/presentations/MultiSARFloodSystem.md

 ## Operational Flood Mapping System using Multi-source SAR data
+- Demostraion: Red River of the North 2023.
  <div style="display: flex; flex-direction: row; justify-content: space-between;">
    <div style="width: 50%; margin-top: 0px;"> <!-- Set width to 60% for the figure -->
     <a>